Twitch Flashback: Homecoming Remains Special to Elena Delle Donne in WNT Game vs. France

 The home of the Blue Hens also was home to Elena Delle Donne during her collegiate career.
 It was where during her four years, she helped lead UD to a 104-32 record (.765 winning percentage), the 2013 NCAA Sweet Sixteen, 2012 NCAA second round, a pair of WNITs, two Colonial Athletic Association regular season titles and two CAA tournament crowns.

-“I was so nervous,” recalled Delle Donne recently.
+“I was so nervous,” recalled Delle Donne in 2020.
 “I think that is the one game in my career that I was so, so nervous for.
 That was that moment, where I was shaky.
 I had heard France was really good.
 So, this was all coming together at a crazy time, and all of my Delaware fans were there, so I wanted to put on a good show.”